4 Disappointing Things You Need to Know About iPad Mini 6

 Display:

 The iPad Mini 6 has an 8.3” LCD Liquid Retina display with a resolution of 2266 x 1488.
 In comparison, the iPad Mini 5 had a 7.9” Retina Display, with a resolution of 2048 x 1536.
-The pixel density of both iPads turns out to be the same at 326ppi.
+The pixel density of both iPads is the same at 326ppi.

 Cameras:

 The next point of difference in both iPads is the cameras in these iPads.
 The iPad Mini 6 has a 12 MP rear and a 12MP front camera.
-The iPad Mini 5, on the other hand, is equipped with an 8MP rear camera and a 7MP front camera, making the Mini 6 better in this aspect too.
+The iPad Mini 5, on the other hand, is equipped with an 8MP rear camera and a 7MP front camera, making the Mini 6 better in this aspect, too.
+Honestly, the camera is pretty good.

 Processor and Hardware: